 You may argue that the absence of a touchscreen in a digital camera is not that big of a deal.
 But imagine, you are shooting and you quickly need to change the autofocus point from one end to another.
 Doing so manually will miss the action and you won’t be able to capture the right moment.

 We don’t understand, this portable camera is priced equally as the best point and shoot cameras.
 It is coming from a compact camera manufacturing giant and still, it is missing out on a major feature.
-Overall it is up to date, performance wise it is on top of its game but these small issues are creating a lot of problem for us.
+Overall it is up to date, performance wise it is on top of its game but these small issues are creating a lot of problems for us.

 Panasonic Lumix FZ2500 / FZ2000